Ashwin7mak/qbui/ui/wdio/README.md

 If you are running wdio via IntelliJ (which you should be) simply put a breakpoint in your code and run your IntelliJ config in Debug mode.

-If you are running wdio via the command line you'll need to add ```browser.debug()``` to your code to pause your test.
+If you are running wdio via the command line you'll need to add ```browser.debug();``` to your code to pause your test.
 Then run the tests via the command listed above.

 See the guide here on more info for debugging tests:
 [http://webdriver.io/guide/testrunner/debugging.html](http://webdriver.io/guide/testrunner/debugging.html)

 ##Node Modules
-Here are the current modules we are using as defined in our package.json:
+Here are the current modules we are using as defined in our **package.json** file:

 * "wdio-jasmine-framework": "^0.2.15",
 * "wdio-sauce-service": "^0.2.5",